Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 ### Flair

-An action that draws attention to you beaming with style and panache uses **Flair**.
+Actions that draw attention to you beaming with style and panache use **Flair**.

 - Use this when you are delivering speeches, or performing flashy magic.
 - A character with a low **Flair** is often quiet, or bleak.